ethz-asl/scenenn_to_rosbag/README.md

 # Interfacing SceneNN and ROS
-Tools for publishing the SceneNN datasets via ROS messages.
+Tools for converting the SceneNN dataset to ROS messages in a rosbag.

 ## How to use these tools
-1. Follow the instructions in [scenenn](https://github.com/scenenn/scenenn) and download the SceneNN data.
+1. Follow the instructions in the [scenenn repository](https://github.com/scenenn/scenenn) and download the SceneNN data.
-Your folder structure should be at the and as follows:
+Your `scenenn_dat`a folder structure should be at the end as follows:

 ```
 scenenn_data